CESNET/eduroam-icinga/doc/icinga2_setup.md

 ```

-Sbibboleth module is used to handle authentication to icingaweb2.
+Sbibboleth module is used to handle authentication to Icinga Web 2.
 Sbibboleth setup is not covered in this guide.

-It is required that only specific users can access icingaweb2.
+It is required that only specific users can access Icinga Web 2.
 This is done by part of the configuration also mentioned above:
 ```
                   <RequireAll>